 You must add capacitance to the outputs to filter them (see datasheets for details).

-Digital accelerometers are more common and actually cheaper such as the STMicroelectronics LIS3DE which is only $0.62.
-It even has an auxiliary 10 bit 3 channel ADC built in, but the accelerometer data is only 8 bit.
-A 16 bit version would cost around $1.10 and doesn’t have the auxiliary ADC.
+Digital accelerometers are more common and cheaper, such as the STMicroelectronics LIS3DE, which is only $0.62.
+It even has an auxiliary 10-bit 3-channel ADC, but the accelerometer data is only 8-bit.
+A 16-bit version would cost around $1.10 and doesn’t have the auxiliary ADC.
 You will typically have an SPI or I2C interface.

-You need to bear in mind the different resolution available when choosing a digital accelerometer (from 8 bit to 16 bit) but also the zero g offset which can be quite significant, for example 0.1g which is 5% of full scale on a 2g accelerometer.
-Even 16 bit accelerometers can have a significant zero offset, amounting to maybe 40 LSB (least significant bit) counts.
+When choosing a digital accelerometer, you need to bear in mind the different resolutions available (from 8 bits to 16 bits) and the zero g offset, which can be quite significant.
+For example, 0.1 g is 5% of full scale on a 2g accelerometer.
+Even 16-bit accelerometers can have a significant zero offset, amounting to maybe 40 LSB (least significant bit) counts.

-Some devices have a high pass filter which can remove any offset but at the expense of not being able to measure steady acceleration.
-You will not detect static gravity and hence orientation, only changes in acceleration so the use of high pass filters is limited to a few applications.
+Some devices have a high-pass filter that can remove any offset, but at the expense of not being able to measure steady acceleration.
+You will not detect static gravity and hence orientation, only changes in acceleration, so the use of high-pass filters is limited to a few applications.

-Typical bandwidths will be typically 1kHz or so and can be unequal so you might have a lower bandwidth in one axis (typically the Z-axis).
+Typical bandwidths will typically be 1kHz or so and can be unequal, so you might have a lower bandwidth on one axis (typically the Z-axis).
 However, for the typical use of accelerometers such as monitoring human movement, the bandwidth is unlikely to be a limiting factor.
-With an airbag sensor you will be more concerned about the response time because you cannot wait half a second for an air bag to trigger, but again, the bandwidth shouldn’t be an issue because you would be choosing a device certified for safety critical automotive applications if you were designing an airbag trigger so that would restrict your choice to devices which will also have a suitable bandwidth/speed.
+You will be more concerned about the response time with an airbag sensor because you cannot wait half a second for an airbag to trigger.
+Still, again, the bandwidth shouldn’t be an issue because you would be choosing a device certified for safety-critical automotive applications if you were designing an airbag trigger, so that would restrict your choice to devices that will also have a suitable bandwidth/speed.

-Accelerometers typically have 10000g shock survivability and if plastic packaged they are molded with a protective cavity to allow the sensor to move slightly and avoid contact between the plastic and the sensing element.
+Accelerometers typically have a 10000g shock survivability, and if they are packaged in plastic, they are molded with a protective cavity to allow the sensor to move slightly and avoid contact between the plastic and the sensing element.

 So, what would you use accelerometers for?
-You probably already have a couple or more in your possession – one in the airbag of your car and another in your smartphone or tablet for changing the display orientation when you rotate the device.
-They can also be used on pedometers; gaming (such as Wii) or virtual reality devices; as an input device in place of piezo where the input device is tapped or struck; vibration monitoring for industrial applications; motion detection for power saving in electronics devices and automatic wake-up; seismology; navigation; free fall detection to protect disk drives; car stability control; image stabilization and orientation detection in cameras, and drone stabilization.
-They seem to be everywhere and are low cost when you consider the complex technology involved.
-It opens up the possibility of new applications where they hadn’t been considered before.
-Also, their use in consumer products in particular smartphones, tablets and cars, has really helped to bring the price down from something which would have been a very expensive part 20 years ago.
-With low power, low voltage operation and digital interfaces they are simple to use.
-In the past accelerometers were large, heavy devices which could not have found their way into a smartphone.
-There are numerous manufacturers – simply look at one of the main distributors to find NXP, Analog Devices, STMicroelectronics, Murata, Bosch, Epson etc.
+You probably already have a couple or more in your possession — one in your car’s airbag and another in your smartphone or tablet — to change the display orientation when you rotate the device.
+They can also be used on pedometers, gaming (such as Wii) or virtual reality devices; as an input device in place of piezo where the input device is tapped or struck; vibration monitoring for industrial applications; motion detection for power saving in electronics devices and automatic wake-up; seismology; navigation; free fall detection to protect disk drives; car stability control; image stabilization and orientation detection in cameras, and drone stabilization.
+They seem everywhere and are low-cost when considering the complex technology involved.
+It opens up the possibility of new applications that haven’t been considered before.
+Also, their use in consumer products, in particular smartphones, tablets, and cars, has really helped to bring the price down from something that would have been a very expensive part 20 years ago.
+They are simple to use with low power, low voltage operation, and digital interfaces.
+In the past, accelerometers were large, heavy devices that could not have found their way into a smartphone.
+There are numerous manufacturers — simply look at one of the main distributors to find NXP, Analog Devices, STMicroelectronics, Murata, Bosch, Epson etc.

 .